Sayo-nika/Junko/README.md

 # Junko

-Backend for the Franchouchou Backend written entirely in TypeScript.
+Backend for the Prisma Booru Backend written entirely in TypeScript.

 [[API Docs](#)] [[Frontend](#)]